kazettique/kazettique/README.md

 > An explorer in JavaScript world. 🙂

 Hello, I'm Woody Chang.
-A frontend engineer. **Actively seeking job in Japan.**
+A frontend engineer.

 <!-- 🔭 I’m currently working on - Writing blogs, reading mangas -->